Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

     Use [Azure Built-In Roles table](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles) to map the permission name to it's Resource ID.
 Resource ID will be used when defining the role assignments.

-4. Click on the **Duplicate initiatve** button.
+4. Click on the **Duplicate initiative** button.
 We will not be duplicating the policy set definition, but use this step to identify the parameter names that will need to be populated during policy assignment.

     *Collect the following information from the **Initiative parameters** tab:*